serverless/blog/posts/2017-12-20-state-of-serverless-observability-why-we-built-thundra.md

 You should be able to answer these key questions:
 - Which metrics were calculated in which trace?
 For a specific request, what were the cache metrics, DB access metrics, etc?
 - Which logs were printed in which trace?
 For a specific request, what were the application logs that let you analyze activity during the request?
-- If I find a trace that that was much slower than other, what were the metrics and logs flowing from that trace?
+- If I find a trace that was much slower than other, what were the metrics and logs flowing from that trace?
 I need to investigate from the general (slow request) to the specific (a cache miss that resulted in a slow database call).
 - If I find some metrics that are abnormal for a set of requests, how can I find their source traces to see the related metrics and logs?

 We modeled our metric and log data to be able to reference the current trace.
 Check out the [OpenTracing specification and data model documentation](https://github.com/opentracing/specification/blob/master/specification.md) for the Span and Trace concepts if you’d like a bit more info on how we structured things.